 What do you do with all those plastic eggs after the Easter bunny has made his exit?
 Mine seem to accumulate in my yard, making me crazy.
-I have painted them with puffy paint, used them as dinosaur egg molds, and filled them cinnamon—and this year, I converted some yellow eggs into pineapples.
+I have painted them with puffy paint, used them as dinosaur egg molds, and filled them cinnamon to make a DIY sensory toy—and this year, I converted some yellow eggs into pineapples.

 Light-up pineapples, to be exact, and they are pretty rad, if I do say so myself.

 LED outdoor string lights

 To ‘pineapple-a-fy’ your eggs first turn your plastic eggs into pineapples by drawing triangles on them.
 Starting along the edge of one half of the egg.
 Make the next row by connecting two sides of the triangles to the bottom two points below.

 After you have one half of the egg decorated, put the other half of your egg on and do the other side, matching up your pattern.
 The “pointy” side of your egg will be the top of your pineapple, so be sure your triangles point that way.
 Add diamond shapes if you want.

 Using either a drill or an awl, make two holes in the “pointy side” of your egg.
 I made the holes after I drew on the eggs, but in retrospect, it might be better to make your holes before you decorate them—the less handling of the eggs, the better, because even permanent marker can rub off.
 Make sure your two holes are large enough for a string light and a floral pick.

 The green leaves at the top of the pineapple are known as the crown.
 I used a floral pick from Hobby Lobby as my crown.
 You could also make your own using some sort of weather-resistant green plastic (maybe an office folder).
 Put your pick through one of the holes and close your egg, sealing the crown with a bit of hot glue.